NLP-Project-Team-UTMN/nlp-project-new-analysis/README.md

 <p>
       <a href="/model.py">model.py</a> - this code runs for a little over an hour and the main execution time is the compilation of the model.
 </p>

+##

+The standard PEP 8 was used as the rules for writing code.